alejosilvalau/alejosilvalau/README.md

 <h2>Hey 👋, I'm <a href="https://alejosilvalau.netlify.app">Alejo</a></h2>

-<p>I'm currently a <strong>freelance software engineer</strong> 💻 and pursuing my <strong>Masters Degree in "Computer Science"</strong>📜.
+<p align="center">I'm currently a <strong>freelance software engineer</strong> 💻 and pursuing my <strong>Masters Degree in "Computer Science"</strong>📜.
 I am working on some side projects, learning a couple new dishes, and trying to conquer the computer world 👾.</p>

 <h2>🔍 Reach Me At</h2>